Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 123:
 - By RetroAdvance64.
-- Properly references the "Dragonfolly", a boss enemy from the Calamity Mod for Terraria.
+- [Re-made by the original artist] -- References the "Dragonfolly", a 'Post-Moon Lord' boss enemy from the Calamity Mod for Terraria.

 ship 124:
 - By Dibbj.